 The core responsibility of the DSL, who is a member of the SLT, is to take lead responsibility for safeguarding and child protection and to maintain an overview of safeguarding within TGS, to open channels of communication with local statutory agencies and to monitor the effectiveness of policies and procedures in practice.
+Responsibility includes online safety and understanding the filtering and monitoring systems and processes in place.
 This is explicit in the job description.
 The DSL, who has the status and authority within the school to carry out the duties of the post is given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
 If the DSL is unavailable, these duties will be carried out by the Deputy DSL.
 It is best practice for the DSL to hand over to a named Deputy DSL whilst away for a working day or more (for example for annual leave, conferences, training etc.) This is particularly important during school holidays, when Holiday Fun Club is running as well as the nursery.
 HFC leaders will be provided with a named DSL or Deputy each day to be in touch with to raise any concerns.